 To enable Governors to perform their statutory duties we form part of the Leadership team of the school.
 Together with the school’s Senior Leaders, we have helped develop the school strategy and development priorities.
 In addition, we have strengthened our own systems to support improved monitoring.
 This is supported through termly Full Governing Board meetings and regular committee meetings.
 Terms of Reference, cycle of business and non-confidential minutes can be accessed by clicking here.
 Minutes of meetings are made available to the full governing body termly.
 The minutes of the Full Governing Body meetings are available by clicking here.

-In addition each Governor now consolidates their own understanding of school management, curriculum and learning through individual visits to meet staff and participate in other activities and training.
-For 2018/19 the school development plan has a key focus on strengthening the teaching and assessment on the foundation subjects and Governors have aligned themselves with subject co-ordinators to better monitor these strategic outcomes.
+In addition each Governor consolidates their own understanding of school management, curriculum and learning through individual visits to meet staff and participate in other activities and training.
+In 2018/19 the school development plan had a strong focus on strengthening the teaching and assessment on the foundation subjects and Governors aligned themselves with subject co-ordinators to better monitor these strategic outcomes.

 Core Functions: The Governing Board has 3 core functions: